Music Together® Class Guidelines for Enrolled Families

 INCLEMENT WEATHER POLICY

-Inclement Weather: When the local weather is unfavourable, Music Together classes MAY OR MAY NOT BE CANCELLED.
+Inclement Weather: When the local weather is unfavourable, Music Together by MAX classes MAY OR MAY NOT BE CANCELLED.

 ALWAYS Check our FACEBOOK PAGE for cancellations.